 Lesson 6: Take Time for Yourself

 I could forgo showers, getting to eat, rest for myself.
 Certainly, there are enough demands around here.
 But I don’t.
-If I want a shower, I set the kids up with a snack and a game or a TV show (gasp! the TV!) and go take a shower.
+If I want a shower, I set the kids up with a snack and one of those ios games that pay real money or a TV show (gasp! the TV!) and go take a shower.
 It’s only 20 minutes and then I’m ready for them.
 Or, I sit down to eat and I let them play or, simply, wait until I am finished!
 (I try to take care of needs before I sit down, of course, and I get up if it’s important.)
 If I didn’t carve out little bits of time to take care of myself, I’d never “find” the time.
 And I’d be an irritable, hungry, tired mama who was no good to anyone.
 Take the time.

 Lesson 7: Let the Kids Help

 My daughter really likes to hold the baby.
 If he is wanting to be held but I don’t feel like wearing him or need to do a chore that isn’t easy to do while wearing a baby (like bending over the dishwasher), then I will let her sit and hold him.
 Or, if the kids want to help cook dinner, I give them each a job to do.
 They like to peel and cut veggies, fetch items from the fridge or pantry, etc.

 Other times they want a snack but I’m nursing the baby.
 They want to do it themselves.
 Occasionally they even want to bring me a snack!
 I let them.
 They enjoy their “jobs.”
 They enjoy learning how to do these things and feeling like they’re contributing.
 And these are really valuable life skills too.

 Lesson 8: Keep Your Voice Soft